Toytiny/RaFlow/README.md

 The results visualization at bird-eye view (BEV) will be saved under `./checkpoints/raflow_pretrain/test_vis_2d/`.

+b.
 For training new model, please run

 ```
 python main.py --dataset_path ./demo_data/ --exp_name raflow_new